 Marriage rates mostly have declined since the 1960s, according to recent data from the U.S. Census Bureau.

 Still, Uncle Sam and private entities such as insurance companies continue to reserve some of their best financial advantages for married couples.
 Following are five examples of how marriage can help you build wealth, either by lowering significant expenses or building your retirement nest egg.

 Married couples are generally eligible for a larger standard deduction on their federal income taxes than other taxpayers.

 Under the recently overhauled tax code, for example, the largest standard deduction is reserved for couples who file their taxes jointly.
 Under the new law, it has roughly doubled to $24,000 per year.

 The standard deduction reduces the amount of your income that’s subject to federal income taxes.
-So, a married couple eligible for a standard deduction of $24,000 for tax year 2018 who chooses to take that deduction would not be taxed on the first $24,000 of their taxable income from 2018.
+So, a married couple eligible for a standard deduction of $24,000 for tax year 2018 who choose to take that deduction would not be taxed on the first $24,000 of their taxable income from 2018.

 2. Spousal IRAs